I'll bet you have a story that's filled with wisdom.

 Q: How much time do I need for this course?

 From there, it depends on how often you choose to write and how quickly you want to go with your manuscript.
-My recommendation is to set aside 5 hours a week to write.
-If you can only write 2-3 hours a week, then start there.
-Remember: the key is consistency.
+My recommendation is to set aside an additional 2-5 hours a week to write.
+If you can only write 1-2 hours a week, great!
+Start there.

 Q: I already know I have a schedule conflict.
 What if I miss a week or fall behind?
 How long will I be able to access the course?

-A: No problem!
-You can take this course at your own speed--there's no rush to get to the finish line.
-All of the teachings and modules will remain available to you for the lifetime of the course.
+A: You can take this course at your own speed--there's no rush to get to the finish line.
+I'll be active in the forum through mid-August and the teachings and modules will remain available to you for two years.

 Q: Any other questions?

-Email me at firstname.lastname@example.org and I'l get back to you as soon as I can!
+Email me at firstname.lastname@example.org and I'l get back to you within 48 business hours!

 Q: What if this course brings up a lot of big life stuff?